ygfalcon/Solsniper-zero/README.md

 The default workflow is intentionally simple:

 1. Send SOL to the desired wallet.
 A default keypair (`keypairs/default.json`) **and** configuration (`config.toml`) are bundled for out-of-the-box runs and can be funded directly.
-2. Run `python start.py` from any directory for a fully automated launch.
-The script resolves its own location, adjusts the working directory and `sys.path`, and delegates to `solhunter_zero.launcher.main`.
-On macOS double-click `start.command` for a one-click, non-interactive start (it passes `--non-interactive`).
+2. Run `python -m solhunter_zero.launcher` from any directory for a fully automated launch.
+The launcher resolves its own location, adjusts the working directory and `sys.path`, and delegates to `solhunter_zero.launcher.main`.
+On macOS double-click `start.command` for a one-click start.
    The launcher auto-selects the sole keypair and active configuration, validates RPC endpoints, and warns if the wallet balance is below `min_portfolio_value`.
    All startup output is also appended to `startup.log` in the project directory for later inspection.
    Output from environment preflight checks is written to `preflight.log`, which is truncated before each run and rotated to `preflight.log.1` once it exceeds 1 MB so the previous run